Parker-Story/CodeHawk-ULM/ai/README.md

-structure# AI Module - Capstone Project
+AI Module - Capstone Project

 This directory contains the AI-powered components of our capstone project.
 There are two distinct modules, each serving a different purpose.
 Both are designed to support academic integrity tools for a faculty-facing web application.